-I spent a lot of time searching the far depths of the Internet looking for that elusive “magic pill” (it doesn’t exist).
+I spent a lot of time searching the far depths of the Internet looking for that elusive “magic pill” to finally getting a flat stomach (hint: it doesn’t exist).

 I mean, who could blame us?
 We’re all busy people.
-We all have things to do.
-Life gets in the way sometimes when it comes to getting fit.
+We all have things to do (read: having a job, kids, dog, girlfriend, wife, family, friends, weekends, holidays, etc).
+Life gets in the way sometimes when it comes to getting in shape.

 We make as many as 200 decisions every day when it comes to food alone.

-When you’re fed with things like “breakfast is the most important meal of the day (not true)”, “eat a small meal every 3 hours”, or “get rid of that stubborn fat by doing “x” exercise”, it’s easy for things to get overwhelming.
+When you’re fed with things like “breakfast is the most important meal of the day (not true especially if you’re eating stacks of pancakes with syrup)”, or “eat a small meal every 3 hours”, it’s easy for things to get overwhelming.

 Paralysis by analysis kicks in.

 No wonder most people don’t make it past January when it comes to keeping their New Years’ Resolution.

 The thing is, anybody can workout for an hour every day, and that alone can be quite an achievement.
 It’s what you do with the other 23 hours that greatly determines your results.

 That hour long workout is only 4% of your day.
 How are you doing with the other 96%?
 Yet, most people only focus on the exercise part and just hit cruise control for the rest of the day.